Understanding Dry Gas Seals: Types, Applications, and Benefits

 • Offers extra protection against abrasive or aggressive gases.

-What Materials Are Used in Dry Gas Seals?
+Key Materials Used in Dry Mechanical Gas Seal Technology

 Material selection is crucial for durability and performance: